-- Any student found responsible for Non-Consensual Sexual Contact or other forms of sexual misconduct will face a sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous conduct infractions.
+- Any student found responsible for Non-Consensual Sexual Contact, other forms of sexual misconduct, including sexual harassment, will face a sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous conduct infractions.

 - Psychological counseling will be required for those found in violation of the Sexual Misconduct policy.
 In addition to this condition, in cases of suspension, the Chair may set other conditions for readmission to Vanderbilt at the Chair’s discretion.

 Penalties for violations of student regulations may be increased by one level of severity when it is determined that the violation was motivated fully or in part by discrimination toward the victim because the victim falls within one or more of the following categories or is perceived to fall within one or more of the following categories; race, sex, religion, color, national or ethnic origin, age, disability, military status, sexual orientation, gender identity or gender expression..
 Thus, the penalty of reprimand may become disciplinary probation; probation may become suspension; and suspension may become expulsion.